Promotion of Standard Chinese: Media promotion

 Between 2000 and 2014, the National Radio and Television Administration (NRTA) issued multiple directives aimed at limiting and suppressing the use of local dialects in regional broadcast media.
 This included prohibiting the use of dialects in dubbed films and reducing the airtime for local dialect programs.
 Outside of a few regions such as Guangdong, Southern Fujian, and Shanghai, the use of local dialects in media was minimal, with strict limitations on broadcast time and range.
 For example, programs in Shanghainese were restricted to a few radio and television programs, justified by the concern that "the standard of Putonghua was declining, and local dialects were becoming widespread".

 In July 2009, a spokesperson for NRTA, Zhu Hong, stated that except for regional opera productions, Chinese television dramas should primarily use Putonghua.
 Dialects and non-standard forms of Putonghua were not to be used, and even the language of prominent characters should adhere to Putonghua.
 However, in the 2014 TV drama "Deng Xiaoping at History's Crossroads" and the 2021 film "Mao Zedong in Caixi", both Deng Xiaoping and Mao Zedong still spoke in dialects.

 In the Guangdong Province's Pearl River Delta Economic Zone, during the 1980s, the government specifically allowed local channels such as Southern TV (now Greater Bay Area TV), Pearl River Channel, Guangzhou Broadcasting Network, and Foshan TV to use Cantonese.
 This decision was driven by the need to compete with Hong Kong's television programs and to strengthen "political propaganda," rather than an effort to preserve or promote local culture, language, or customs.

 Putonghua promotion activities

-Approved by the State Council of the People's Republic of China, the third week of September each year is designated as National Putonghua Promotion Week.
+Approved by the State Council of China, the third week of September each year is designated as National Putonghua Promotion Week.
 In addition, various regions hold Putonghua competitions at irregular intervals.